The Basics of Real Estate: The Beginner’s 2025 Guide

 REITs

-A real estate investment trust is a company that owns and manages commercial real estate.
-Investors like yourself, can buy shares of the company, therefore investing in real estate.
-You don't directly own the properties in a REIT, and you don't own the entire property either.
-Instead, you earn a prorated amount of the monthly rental income, equity buildup, and capital appreciation when they sell the property.
+A real estate investment trust (REIT) is a company that owns and manages commercial real estate.
+Investors like yourself can buy shares of the company, therefore investing in real estate without directly owning the property.
+You don’t own the entire property in a REIT; instead, you earn a prorated amount of the monthly rental income, equity buildup, and capital appreciation when properties are sold.
+For those wondering what are the basic types of real estate investment trusts, REITs can include equity REITs (which own properties), mortgage REITs (which finance real estate), or hybrid REITs (a combination of both).

 REIGs